Definition of Anaphylaxis:

 In children, the most common cause is food.
 For adults, the leading cause is medication.

 The typical detonators among foods in children are:

-- Tree nuts (walnuts, hazelnuts, cashews, pistachios, pine nuts and almonds)
+- Tree nuts (walnuts, hazelnuts, cashews, pistachios, pine nuts, and almonds)

 - Some people are so sensitive that even the smell of food can cause a reaction.
 Some are also allergic to certain preservatives in food.

-The common detonators present in medicines are:
+The ordinary detonators present in medicines are:

 - Penicillin (more injections followed instead of a pill)

 - Muscle relaxants such as those used for anesthesia